 Buying a vehicle is a big investment.
-To get the best deal, most people will tell you to buy a used car.
+To get the best deal, most people will tell you to buy a used car because new cars depreciate quickly.
+And in most situations, buying a used car is the way to go.
 But sometimes the benefits of buying a new vehicle outweigh the savings of buying a used car.

 Full warranty: New cars come equipped with a full warranty, so you know your car will be guaranteed against certain faults for a set period of time.
 This is a great benefit because the warranty lowers the chance of high maintenance bills during the first couple years of ownership.
 Some warranties cover more than others, so be sure to understand the exact warranty details of the car you purchase.

 Better finance rates: Banks will almost always give a better loan rate for a new car vs. a used car.
 Why?
 Because new cars are typically worth more and offer better collateral.
 They are also less likely to break down.
 If a car is no longer drivable, some people just decide to stop making payments.
 The difference in interest rates for a used car can be as much as a full point or two higher, and sometimes more.

 Ownership and maintenance history: When you buy a new car, you know everything that has happened to it – which until you own it, is pretty much nothing.
 Once you take ownership, you know how the car was treated, if it was driven roughly, the accident history, if it has been maintained, etc. When you buy a used car, you have to take the word of a third party for the car’s history – either the previous owner, or a company such as CarFax.

 But even a report from a company such as CarFax isn’t always reliable for accident history (if the accident wasn’t reported to an insurance company, chances are CarFax doesn’t know about it).
 Their reports also do not inform buyers whether routine maintenance was performed on a regular schedule, or the previous driver’s habits.